rossmartin/cordova-uglify/README.md

 ## Requirements
 Out of the box this hook requires Cordova 3.3.1-0.4.2 and above but it can work with versions 3.0.0 thru 3.3.0 if you manually indicate the path for the platforms directories on Android and iOS.
 This is because the `CORDOVA_PLATFORMS` environment variable was not added until version 3.3.1-0.4.2 ([see this post by Dan Moore](http://www.mooreds.com/wordpress/archives/1425)).

-I came across a quirk on OSX and Linux where the `hooks` folder needs to have permissions modified.
-Perform a `chmod -R 755 hooks` to resolve this issue.

 ## Future Development
 * HTML compression